yasaminashoori/Asp.NetCore-Course/web-api/webapi.md

 PATCH: Update just a part of the data (partial data).
 DELETE: delete an item in DB.

+- Request:
 Header: not the primary data and main resuest. generic ones, like IP and location.
 Body: the request should contain data such as the book's info we want to update.
 Data: Other info except for Body, such as images etc.

 # HTTP Response:
 Status code: 5 Category: 1xx, 2xx, 3xx, 4xx, 5xx.
 1xx: informational response.
 2xx: successful
 3xx: Redirection
 4xx: Client Error
 5xx: Server Error
 ---------------------------
 200: ok
 201: created- create the object in the server ( POST )
 204: no content - usually, ok but nothing returns
 301: Moved permanently

-302: moved temp
+302: moved temporarily
 400: Bad request - client body error. the request has a problem.
 401: Unauthorized token or not working. (no access)
 403: Forbidden - valid token or you don't have access in this level (location not allowed)
 404: not found: in the server so the client understands or a route has a problem and is not found
 405: Method  not Allowed - when a method verb is wrong it should be POST but You send Get.

-500: all errors in our server, and internal server errors. unhandled exception, or crashed! or bug. (dangerous)
+500: all errors in our server, and internal server errors. unhandled exception, or crashed! or bug (dangerous).

-503: Service unavailable. don't service
+503: Service unavailable(Update or etc for google). srvice doesn't work and called: server downs!
 504: getaway time out, the process takes so much long related to the server.

 # Intro to Databasse and PostgreSQL